Note: Updated October 2017

 Hours of Operation:

-The Farwell Thrift Store and Flea Market is open seven days a week from 10 a.m. to 4 p.m.
+The Farwell Thrift Store and Flea Market is open six days a week from 10 a.m. to 4 p.m.
+(Closed Wednesday).
 They open at dawn on Mondays during the summer.
+Call them at (989) 588-4714 or find them on Facebook.

 Other Shopping Options: